kientuong114/pygennaro/README.md

 Comments start with "#": these lines, along with empty lines, will be ignored The format is typical of the Backus-Naur form.
 For example:

-Left-hand side::="First production"|"Second "<any non terminal character>"production"|"Third production"
+Left-hand side::=First production|Second <any non terminal character> production|Third production

 The number of production is variable and can be indefinitely large.
 Each production must be separated by a "|" character (This can be changed in the bnf_to_json.py file)

-Note that the left-hand side does not have quotes around, while terminal pieces of the production must be sorrounded by double quotes.
+Note that the left-hand side does not have quotes nor brackets around.
 Non terminal pieces must be sorrounded by angled brackets.

 ### How to Use